Quechua people

+Language

 The most common Quechua dialect is Southern Quechua.
 The Kichwa people of Ecuador speak the Kichwa dialect; in Colombia, the Inga people speak Inga Kichwa.
 The Quechua word for a Quechua speaker is runa or nuna ("person"); the plural is runakuna or nunakuna ("people").
 "Quechua speakers call themselves Runa -- simply translated, "the people".

+Quechua became Peru's second official language in 1969 under the military dictatorship of Juan Velasco Alvarado.
+There have been later tendencies toward nation-building among Quechua speakers, particularly in Ecuador (Kichwa) but also in Bolivia, where there are only slight linguistic differences from the Peruvian version.
+An indication of this effort is the umbrella organization of the Kichwa people in Ecuador, ECUARUNARI (Ecuador Runakunapak Rikcharimuy).